 Tom Fitton over Judicial Watch is pointing out the FBI and the DOJ are in full cover-up mode and sitting on a lot of these scandal documents.

-They're trying to protect McCabe and Comey, and obviously Robert Mueller has his feelings.
+They're trying to protect McCabe and Comey.

-He loves his buddies McCabe and Comey and Rosenstein.
+He loves his buddies, McCabe and Comey and Rosenstein.

 He doesn't want all this coming out.

-And anyway, Judicial Watch has been facing the same sort of stonewalling that, you know, the varying House committees, the judiciary with Bob Goodlat and uh the House Intel committee with Nunes, and you know what Fenton is saying is that they've sued the FBI for records about the Clinton email investigation, and it's all been slow walking all these records.
+And anyway, Judicial Watch has been facing the same sort of stonewalling that, you know, the varying House committees, the judiciary with Bob Goodlatt and the House Intel Committee with Nunes.

 They've been doing it the whole time.

-And they because they know that every time that we see something, it's going to reveal something huge.
+And they, because they know that every time that we see something, it's going to reveal something huge.

 And I'm going to tell you something.

-Rosenstein is at the I am convinced now is right there at the tip of the spear of all of this.
+Rosenstein is at the, I am convinced now, is right there at the tip of the spear of all of this.

 And I don't know why he even has a job.